pokerG/Gmail-attachment-extension/README.md

 2. Unzip the folder wherever you'd like.
 3. Go to Chrome extensions page (`chrome://extensions/`) and load the folder as an **Unpacked extension**.

-*notice:* First use must be authorized.
+*notice:* First useing need your authorization.
 If 401 error occurs, please reload the extension.

 ##Feedback

-[Open an issue](https://github.com/pokerG/Gmail-attachment-extension/issues/new) Please add the label "feedback"
+[Open an issue](https://github.com/pokerG/Gmail-attachment-extension/issues/new) Please add the label "feedback".